 Jennifer has been teaching at SUNY Orange since January 2009.
 She has taught numerous education classes and also supervises students in the field as the Field Student Advisor.
 She is thrilled to be preparing the students for a fulfilling and rewarding career in education.
 Jennifer is a member of the National Association for the Education of Young Children (NAEYC), the National Association of Early Childhood Teacher Educators (NAECTE), the Associate Degree Early Childhood Teacher Educators (ACCESS), and the Washingtonville Teacher Center Policy Board.

 Her special interests in the field of education are diversity, early literacy and developmentally appropriate practice.

 Katherine Sinsabaugh attended Marist College in Poughkeepsie, New York, where she graduated summa cum laude with a BA in Psychology/Special Education and an MA in Education.
-She holds New York State Teaching Certification in both General and Special Education for grades 1-6.
-She is currently working on her Ph.D. in Educational Psychology.
+She recently earned her Ph.D. in Education from Capella University.
+Katherine holds New York State Teaching Certification in both General and Special Education for grades 1-6.

 Katherine is a member of the American Psychological Association (APA), the National Association for the Education of Young Children (NAEYC), the Association for Supervision and Curriculum Development (ASCD), the Associate Degree Early Childhood Teacher Educators (ACCESS), and the Middletown Teacher Center (MTC).